pyarmak/entrada-1x-docs/docs/developer/database.md

 ## Database Migrations

 The process for recording changes to the Entrada database schema has changed as of Entrada 1.6.1.
-It is now significantly simpler to managing using the Entrada CLI utility.
+It is now significantly simpler to manage using the Entrada CLI utility.

 ### Creating New Migrations